Difference Between Two Stroke and Four Stroke - A Complete Guide

 • Exhaust

-• In this intake stroke, in the cylinder which is fixed part, the piston will moves from top position (TDC top dead center) to down position (BDC bottom dead center)
+• In this intake stroke, in the cylinder which is fixed part, the piston will move from the top position (TDC top dead centre) to the down position (BDC bottom dead center)

 • Intake value will be open